tweibley/legate/docs/Todo/revised-new-agent-plan.md

 <!--
   Last Update: May 14, 2025
+  Verification Status:
-  Verification Status: Phase A (Steps A.1 and A.2) verified as completed on May 14, 2025.
+  - Phase A (Steps A.1 and A.2) verified as completed on May 14, 2025.
+  - Phase B (Step B.1) completed on May 14, 2025.
+Implemented and tested agent hierarchy methods.
-  All tests for these steps are passing.
-Ready to proceed to Phase B.
+  All tests are passing.
+Ready to proceed with Step B.2.
 -->

 ## Evaluation of Original Implementation Plan